nguidi/donejs/tutorials/examples/contacts/contacts.md

     		...
 		contacts.html

 To run the application, open _contacts.html_ with your browser.
-We will be using [jQuery.fixture fixtures] to simulate the AJAX requests so running it from a server isn’t necessary.
+We will be using [can.fixture fixtures] to simulate the AJAX requests so running it from a server isn’t necessary.

 Once the application is displayed in your browser, continue to [contacts.dc Divide and Conquer]